 If a pint of milk was added, it would be more like the old fashioned pumpkin custard pie, softer and not quite so rich, unless an additional egg or two, with an extra cup of sugar is put in.
 If milk is plenty, and pumpkin scarce, take this latter plan. —Dr. Chase

-Stew a medium-sized crook-necked (or other equally rich) squash, and rub the soft part through a colander, as for the old fashioned pumpkin pie recipe, above; butter, 1/2 lb; cream and milk, each 1 pint, or milk with the cream stirred in, 1 quart; sugar, 2 cups; 1 dozen eggs well beaten; salt, mace, nutmeg, and cinnamon, 1 teaspoonful each, or to taste.
+Stew a medium-sized crook-necked (or other equally rich) squash, and rub the soft part through a colander, as for the old time pumpkin pie recipe, above; butter, 1/2 lb; cream and milk, each 1 pint, or milk with the cream stirred in, 1 quart; sugar, 2 cups; 1 dozen eggs well beaten; salt, mace, nutmeg, and cinnamon, 1 teaspoonful each, or to taste.

 I think good squash makes a richer pie than pumpkin, while some persons claim the reverse, and call for an egg or two extra.